shubhomoydas/ad_examples/README.md

 No-frills AAD Interactive Cycle
 -------------------------------
 The below code (in [demo_aad.py](python/aad/demo_aad.py)) shows the simpest AAD implementation that can be used as a template by other developers.
-Check the log file `python/temp/demo_aad.log` for details such as anomaly descriptions.
-To load a different dataset, replace `get_synthetic_samples(stype=2)` (below) with the appropriate one.
-To execute:
+To load a different dataset, replace `get_synthetic_samples(stype=2)` (below) with the appropriate function(s).
+The following command executes the code; check the generated log file `python/temp/demo_aad.log` for details such as anomaly descriptions.

     pythonw -m aad.demo_aad